tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 ```
 NAME                  CIDR             SELECTOR
 default-ipv4-ippool   10.48.0.0/24     all()
-external-pool         10.48.2.0/24     all()
 pool2-ipv4-ippool     10.48.128.0/24   all()
 ```

-### Update the yaobank deployments to receive IP addresses from the new IPPool

 There is a new version of the yaobank application that is configured for specific IP address treatment.
 We have configured the yaobank manifest with the necessary annotation to use the newly created IPPool.
 Note that annotations are configured only for summary and database deployment.
 Customer deployment can receive its IP address from any IPPool.
 Examine the annotation section of the deployments below and get yourself familiar with the configurations.

 Before deploying the new version of yaobank application, let's delete the old version to avoid any conflicts.

 ```
 kubectl delete namespace yaobank